-35 It should be noted that the Hertfordshire Chalk model outputs were used to inform the EARs for the drought permits in the Central region which in turn have been used to inform the SEAs uses.
+36 The model outputs which were used to inform the EARs for the drought permits in the Central region and in turn used to inform the SEA use the Hertfordshire Chalk model which represents the Chalk aquifer as two layers.
 Although this model has a more complex representation of the Chalk than previous models (which represented a single Chalk unit), there are problems with the calibration of flows, in particular low flows, which are generally underestimated by the model.
 For this reason, the results presented in the EARs and the SEA are generally highly conservative and/or uncertain and would represent the worst-case scenario rather than the expected outcome.
+100383187-024 | 0 | June 2022